Section author: Jonathon Love

 suggested:

-[continuous, ordinal, nominal, nominaltext]
+[continuous, ordinal, nominal, nominaltext]rejectInf:

 false

-is a string (in R, a character vector of
+The value of Variable is a string (in R, a character vector of

 length 1) containing the assigned variable name.
 If nothing is assigned

-it has a value of null
+it has a value of null.

 checks